dreal/dreal.github.io/benchmarks/networks/battery/index.md

 ads: false
 ---

-There are two fully charged batteries, and a control system switches load between these batteries to achieve longer lifetime out of the batteries.
+There are a number of fully charged batteries, and a control system switches load between these batteries to achieve longer lifetime out of the batteries.
 Each battery \\(i\\) involves three modes \\(switchedOn\\), \\(switchedOff\\),